yoyongxuan/tp/docs/UserGuide.md

 * Adds the specified score `SCORE` for the specified exam `EXAM`, for the person at the specified `INDEX` or with the given `SID`.
 * `INDEX` and `SID` parameters must adhere to constraints detailed in [Contact Details](#contact-details)
+* The default maximum marks for the midterm is 70 and the default maximum marks for the final is 100.

 | Field | Requirement                                                                                                                                                                 |